 - Employees are responsible for lost or damaged materials

 Computer and Internet Use Policy

-The primary purpose of the Chattahoochee Technical College Library public workstations is to assist CTC Students, Staff, and Faculty (CTC Patrons) with their school, work, or research projects.
-Any patron using the workstation for other purposes may be asked to relinquish it to CTC patrons needing to perform research or other class-related activity, if no other workstations are available.
+The primary purpose of the Chattahoochee Technical College Library public workstations is to assist Chattahoochee Tech Students, Staff, and Faculty (Chattahoochee Tech Patrons) with their school, work, or research projects.
+Any patron using the workstation for other purposes may be asked to relinquish it to Chattahoochee Tech patrons needing to perform research or other class-related activity, if no other workstations are available.

 The Library supports the principles of free access to information as codified in the First Amendment to the Constitution of the United States of America, the American Library Association’s Library Bill of Rights and an interpretation of it on Access to Electronic Information, Services, and Networks.